Why Food Pantries Are for You: Food Help After SNAP

 Important Information for SNAP Recipients

-Disclaimer: This information is provided to help you navigate the anticipated delay and receipt of full payment of November SNAP benefits.
-Always check directly with your official state agency (DSS/DHS) for the latest and most binding information.
+Disclaimer: This information is provided to help you navigate the requirements and receipt of benefits.
+Always check directly with your official state agency for the latest and most binding information.

-Your existing EBT balance is safe: Any benefits already loaded onto your card from October or prior months are safe and will not expire.
-Your EBT card should continue to work normally for these existing funds at authorized retailers.
+Your existing EBT balance is safe: Any benefits already loaded onto your card are safe and will not expire.
+Your EBT card should continue to work normally for these existing funds at authorized retailers, provided you adhere to state-specific item restrictions.

-ACTION: Check your remaining balance now via the number on the back of your card or your state's EBT portal/app.
+ACTION: Check your remaining balance now via the number on the back of your card or your state’s EBT portal or app.
 Use these funds wisely, prioritizing shelf-stable essentials.

-🛑 EBT SCAM WARNING: During this time of delay, be highly vigilant against scams.
-Your official state agency (DSS/DHS) will NEVER call, text, or email you asking for your EBT card number, PIN, or online login information.
+EBT SCAM WARNING: Be highly vigilant against scams.
+Your official state agency will NEVER call, text, or email you asking for your EBT card number, PIN, or online login information.
 Do not click links or share any personal financial data with unsolicited callers or messages promising to restore or speed up your benefits.

-Maintaining Eligibility (The Key to Quick Payment): Do not stop managing your case.
-This is the key to receiving your money quickly once funding is released.
+Maintaining Eligibility: Do not stop managing your case.
+This is the key to receiving your money quickly.

-Expanded Work Requirements: The age limit for Able-Bodied Adults Without Dependents (ABAWD) subject to the 3-month time limit has increased to age 18-64 (up from 18-54).
-This change began on November 1st in many states.
-Exemptions are narrowed: Caregivers for children under 14 (was under 18) are now exempt.
+Expanded Work Requirements: The age limit for Able-Bodied Adults Without Dependents (ABAWD) subject to the 3-month time limit has increased to 18-64 (up from 18-54).
+Exemptions have been narrowed; for instance, caregivers for children are now only exempt if the child is under age 14.

-Exemptions Removed: Veterans, people experiencing homelessness, and youth aging out of foster care are now subject to the time-limit requirements unless otherwise exempt.
+Exemptions Removed: Veterans, people experiencing homelessness, and youth aging out of foster care are now subject to work requirements unless otherwise exempt.

 Also Read: